Data Products¶

 Search for Data Products¶

-In the Explorer and the Studio, you can search data products by their own attributes or those of their output ports.
-Output ports and their embedded datasets are not displayed in search results.
+In Explorer and Studio, you can search data products using their own attributes or the attributes of their output ports.
+Output ports are not displayed in search results.
+Datasets linked to output ports are displayed in search results.

 Request Access to a Data Product¶